s769/FFTMatvec/docs/index.md

 To learn how to build and run the code, along with a working example, see the [Getting Started](getting_started.md) guide.

-## I/O Data Formats
+## I/O and Data Formats

-To learn how matrices and vectors are stored on disk (HDF5 format, directory layout, and data ordering), see the [I/O Data Formats](io_format.md) guide.
+To learn how matrices and vectors are stored on disk (HDF5 format, directory layout, and data ordering), see the [I/O and Data Format](io_format.md) guide.

-## Python Bindings
+## pyFFTMatvec

-For using FFTMatvec from Python — including installation, the `pyFFTMatvec` API, and PyTorch GPU integration — see the [Python Bindings](python_bindings.md) guide.
+For using FFTMatvec from Python — including installation, the `pyFFTMatvec` API, and PyTorch GPU integration — see the [pyFFTMatvec](python_bindings.md) guide.

 ## License